Estimation of the geometric measure of entanglement with Wehrl Moments through Artificial Neural Networks

 \section{Introduction}

 Entanglement is at the heart of quantum physics and constitutes a crucial resource for most quantum technologies~\cite{Acin2018}.
-Estimating the entanglement of a system is usually a challenging task, both theoretically and experimentally, and the development of theoretical methods and experimental protocols are essential in this context.
+Detecting and estimating the entanglement of a system is usually a challenging task, both theoretically and experimentally, and the development of theoretical methods and experimental protocols are essential in this context.
 The detection of entanglement has already been explored around specific symmetric multiqubit states~\cite{Huber2011,Toth2007} or using criteria based on collective measurements~\cite{Toth2007} or PPT mixtures~\cite{Novo2013} that are able to detect certain classes of entanglement.
 In this work, we propose a method for estimating the entanglement of \emph{symmetric} multiqubit states, but we make no a priori assumptions about the form of the states or their entanglement.

-Here we tackle the problem of estimating entanglement via the use of artificial neural networks (ANNs).
+More precisely, we tackle the problem of estimating entanglement via the use of artificial neural networks (ANNs).
 Over the past few years, deep learning methods have gained momentum in quantum physics~\cite{Dun18,Car19}.
 In the context of quantum state tomography, they have been used to reconstruct density matrices from measurement results~\cite{Ahm21,Tor18} and to find an optimal measurement basis~\cite{Que21}.
 In quantum optics, artificial neural networks have been trained to detect multimode Wigner negativity~\cite{Cim20}.
 Deep reinforcement learning and recurrent neural networks have also been exploited for quantum information theory purposes, such as quantum state preparation~\cite{2019Zha} and quantum error-correction~\cite{Mav17,Fos18}.

 In the context of entanglement theory, ANNs have been used to quantify the amount of entanglement in multipartite quantum systems~\cite{Che2018,2022Kou} and to classify the entanglement in pure states~\cite{Harney2020} and mixed states~\cite{Harney2021}.
 In \cite{Che2018}, the authors trained complex-valued ANNs to predict the geometric measure of entanglement (GME) of symmetric states.
 To do so, they reformulated the GME computational problem as the search for the best rank-one tensor approximation of complex tensors, for which they used ANNs.
 Other authors have used deep learning methods to compute the concurrence and mutual information from an incomplete tomography of mixed qubit states~\cite{2022Kou}.
 In quantum many-body physics, convolutional neural networks were employed to compute e.g.\ the entanglement entropy from the variance on the number of particles in an electron chain~\cite{2018Berkovits}.